Dustin Ackley: College

 In 2008, Ackley started all 68 games, 60 at first base and eight in left field.
 He hit .417 on the season with a school-record 82 runs scored, seven home runs, 51 RBI and 19 stolen bases.
 He ranks as the only player in Carolina history to hit over .400 twice in a career and also posted Carolina top-10 single-season totals in hits, walks, total bases and at-bats.
 Ackley once again participated in the 2008 College World Series, and was named an All-American.
 After the 2008 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 As a junior in 2009, Ackley led the Tar Heels with a .412 batting average and 22 home runs, and became the second Tar Heel, following Chad Flack, to record 300 hits and 200 runs scored for the program.
 He was named Atlantic Coast Conference Baseball Player of the Year.
 Ackley earned All-America honors for the second straight season.
-He also was a semifinalist for the Golden Spikes Award, given to the nation's top amateur baseball player, and on watch lists for the Dick Howser Trophy and the Brooks Wallace Award.
-He again won the S.H.
+He also was a semifinalist for the Golden Spikes Award, given to the nation's top amateur baseball player, and on watch lists for the Dick Howser Trophy and the Brooks Wallace Award, and also won the S.H.
 Basnight Award.
 He again participated in the 2009 College World Series.
 He was a finalist for the 2009 Golden Spikes Award (behind Stephen Strasburg).